 There are many majors in this field; General Engineering allows students to master general engineering principles that can be applied in a multitude of fields.
 Another popular major is Aerospace & Aeronautical Engineering, where students learn the science of flight and spacecraft.
 In Civil Engineering students learn how to build large and important buildings and structures like roadways and tunnels, while Computer Engineering majors learn to create computer programs and chips.
 Mechanical Engineering is another popular major where students learn to build and operate mechanical systems and manufacturing equipment.

 These are just a few of the most well-known areas, but there are many majors to explore in this field.

-Approximately 998 colleges in the U.S. offer a engineering degree of some kind.
-Our 2021 Best Colleges for Engineering ranking analyzes 323 of these schools to determine the best overall colleges for engineering students.
-Continue reading to check out one of our many unbiased rankings of engineering programs later in this article.
+Approximately 1,178 colleges in the U.S. offer a engineering degree of some kind.
+Our 2022 Best Engineering Schools ranking analyzes 419 of these schools to determine the best overall colleges for engineering students.
+Explore this or one of our many other custom engineering rankings further below.